bbcmicrobit/PythonEditor/README.rst

 URL encoded - this especially applies to code.
 Use the "share" button in the editor to generate and share such URLs with appended query strings.

 The layout and functionality is deliberately simple.
-The four buttons at the top left, act as follows:
+The buttons at the top left, act as follows:

 * Download - creates a .hex file locally in the user's browser and prompts the user to download it.
 The resulting file should be copied over to the micro:bit device just like when using all the other editors.
+The filename will be the name of the script with spaces replaced by "_" and ending in .hex.
+So "extraordinary script" is saved as extraordinary_script.hex.
+* Save - download a copy of the Python source code.
 The filename will be the name of the script with spaces replaced by "_" and ending in .py.
-So "extraordinary script" is saved as extraordinary_script.py.
+* Blockly - arrange visual blocks to quickly create Python code.
+Moving such blocks will re-write your Python code and you may lose work.
+Furthermore, the arrangement of blocks is currently not saved, just the resulting Python code as described above.
 * Snippets - allow user's to write code from pre-defined Python fragments (functions, loops, if...else etc).
 They are triggered by typing a keyword followed by TAB.
 For example, type "wh" followed by TAB to insert a while... loop.
 Clicking on the code snippets button opens up a modal dialog window containing instructions and a table of the available snippets along with their trigger and a short and simple description.
 * Help - opens a single page in a new tab that contains user-facing help.
 * Share - generate a short URL for the script.
 Share this with others.
 This button will be missing if run from the local file system.

-Directly next to the four large buttons are two smaller icons.
+Directly next to the large buttons are two smaller icons.
 The zoom in and zoom out buttons that make it easy for teachers to display code via a projector.

+If you have a Python script or hex file on your local computer, you can load it into the editor by dragging it onto the text area.

 If you plug in your micro:bit and want to get the REPL you'll need to install pyserial and run the following command with the appropriate permissions (such